skius/grabapl/grabapl/README.md

 - [ ] Serialization for OpCtx
 - [ ] Better errors
 - [ ] Scoped AIDs? write tests.
 What if we rename some outer AID in only one branch of a query?
-- [ ] bang-call support for operations that return just one value:
+- [x] bang-call support for operations that return just one value:
    * take the name of the operation and immediately rename the _single_ output node to that name.
    * Crash if the operation returns multiple nodes.
+  - [ ] Add tests for bang call!
 - [kinda x] In the interval type system, try a function like `foo(x) { if x >= 200 { return 200 } else { return foo(x+1) }`
   - and then make the builder actually compute a fixed point (keep constructing new stages until no more changes of signature)
   - Fixed point can maybe be checked by is_isomorphic for the signature graphs?
 I.e., use that to implement PartialEq on OperationSignature?